heini/puppet-wait-for/README.md

 Warning: By using this module you are leaving the pure puppet philosophy - this is not really a resource which's state can updated/kept in synch by puppet.
 Also, you might be tempted to use this module to work around issues that should be fixed by other means.

 That said, there are situations where this might come in handy - for example, when you need to start/stop services in some asynchronous fashion.
-Puppet's basic assumption is, that when the code to update one resource has finished, then the resource is in the desired state.
-In the real world, this is not always the case, especially if you are doing a lot of things via exec resources.
+Puppet's basic assumption is, that when the code to update a resource has finished, then the resource is in the desired state, period.
+In the real world, this is not always the case, especially if you are doing a lot of things via exec resources and even more if the exec commandforks or kicks off a process which needs some time to come up.

 Installation
 ------------